 A niche business is positioned by creating products or services that target a specific market.
 Preferably with some competitors, otherwise there may not be a market to serve.

 Your future depends on keeping your skills and know-how valuable and up to date.
 Knowledge in your field and the digital tools that will augment your expertise.
-Carol Dweck writes about having a growth mindset – where you excel by putting in the effort and hard-yards to continuing to develop your talent.
+Carol Dweck writes about having a growth mindset – where you excel by putting in the effort and hard-yards to continue to develop your talent.
 Age or gender is no barrier.

 Your real value is in the creativity and problem-solving you bring to your clients, not always in the doing.

 Your aim is to be seen as a leader in your field.

 You do this two ways: Through getting out and about and through your website.
 For your website that means producing good quality advice to attract the attention of those who need and can afford your help.